 MedCart Product 1: Surgical Basics EO Sterilized Nose Bandage One Size Fits Most (3-Piece) |

 EO (ethylene oxide) sterilized; one size fits most; three pieces.
-Fast, simple application.
-Good absorption.
 Designed for nasal trauma or post-operative wounds.
 (MedCart) |

-Good for post-surgery or injury when you need sterile protection + clean absorbency.
-Also useful if you want something you can replace easily (because 3 pieces). |
+Post-surgery or injury when you need sterile protection and absorbency.
+Useful if you want something you can replace easily (3 pieces). |

-May be bulkier than tape or slim slings.
-Check comfort, especially across the ears or when sleeping.
-Also ensure you follow cleaning / changing instructions. |
+May be bulkier than tape.
+Check comfort, especially when sleeping.
+Follow changing instructions. |

 MedCart Product 2: Le-Med Nose Guard (100451122) |

-Also compare with similar products on the market:
+You can also compare with similar products on the market:

 Practical Tips: How to Use Nose Bandages

-- Clean and dry the nose area gently; remove crusts or dried blood if instructed by your doctor.
+- Clean and dry the nose area gently; remove crusts or dried blood only if instructed by your doctor.

 Limitations and When to Seek Medical Help